newjersey/navigator.business.nj.gov/content/src/fundings/entrepreneur-support-program.md

   - technology
   - other-services
 publishStageArchive: ""
-summaryDescriptionMd: >-
+descriptionMd: The New Jersey Entrepreneur Support Program provides a $5 million fund to guarantee investor loans for working capital, up to a total of
-  The New Jersey Entrepreneur Support Program provides a $5 million fund to guarantee investor loans for working capital, up to a total of $400,000 per business.
+  $400,000 per business.
 The loans are meant for entrepreneurial companies to support their working capital.
 ---

 ## Eligibility